safespring/docs/content/backup/install/rhel.md

 access_key_id: $the_access_key
 secret_access_key: $the_secret_key
 ```

+!!!warning
+    Strict permissions on the credentials file is required!
+The script will
+    fail if strict permissions are not set.
+A malicious user can use the
+    credentials to delete or modify backup nodes and schedules.

 B) Via `safespring-backup-setup -t $token` which expects a base64 encoding of
 the key and secret key as in the following command: